-The Joint Meeting with DSGR has been cancelled for this year and will reappear in November 2015 instead of January 2016.
+The Joint Meeting with DSGR has been cancelled for this year and will reappear in the 2015-2016 season.

 7 October 2014, “Open House & Help Night,” Bring your questions, bring your laptops, and bring your friends as we have our inaugural meeting at our new home.
 Experienced researchers will be available to answer your questions whether they are about sources in a specific locality or that one item that might crumble your brick wall.